JetBrains/MPS-extensions/docs/Migrating.md

   << ... >>
 ```

 First of all check the `dependencies` section of the plugin if it contains plugins that start with `com.meddr` then it still has dependencies and cannot be moved.
-Though you might want to move the plugin it depends. ;)
+Though you might want to move the plugin it depends. 😉

+### Move the Files

-Follow the reference(s) in the content section. `group.jung` in this case.
+If all dependencies are already part of the MPS-extensions we can start with migrating the extension.
+Follow the reference(s) in the content section. `group.jung` in this case:

 ```
 mps group group.jung